cityofcapetown/docker_datascience/README.md

   [here](./base/drivers/python_minimal/python_additions.sh)).
 * `python` - Installs many Python packages (see [here](./base/drivers/python_minimal/python/python_additions.sh)).
 * `jupyter-k8s` - Installs and runs Jupyterlab on top of `python`
-* `r_minimal` - (coming soon) Installs R and a limited section of packages.
-On top of `python_minimal`.
-* `r` - (coming soon) Installs many R packages
+* `r` - Installs R base, ubuntu system packages for common R packages, `renv`, `pak`, `rspm` and `remotes`.
-* `rstudio` - (coming soon) Install and runs RStudio via rsession proxy on top of `r`.
+* `rstudio` -  Installs Jupyterlab, Rstudio, and VSCode on top of `r`.
+Automatically launches to jupyterlab.
+Use `renv` to manage R packages on a per-project basis.
 * `jupyter-ide` - Makes various IDEs (PyCharm, VSCode) available on top of `python_minimal`.

 ## Usage
-These images are intented to be used either as part of a Jupyterhub setup, or as the base for airflow Kubernetes operator jobs.
+These images are intended to be used either as part of a Jupyterhub setup, or as the base for airflow Kubernetes operator jobs.

 To enter an image and poke around (useful for checking whether a dependency is statisfied), use the `docker exec`